uptoratlen/tpLinkM4Reboot/README.md

 ## Technologies
-The tpLinkM4Reboot obviously was created in Python with Selenium and the geckodriver(firefox) and or chromedriver (Chrome)- I used to test with firefox but in case you prefer chromium, that should be no big deal (see install, but currently missing)
+The tpLinkM4Reboot obviously was created in Python with Selenium and the geckodriver(firefox) and or chromedriver (Chrome)- I used to test with firefox but in case you prefer chromium, that should be no big deal (see install, but currently missing) The browser runs also headless, that means it will run with no visible window.

 ```
 * The job ran successful with web pages at 17th March 2021.